Antonio-Iijima/alvin/README.md

 $ cd alvin/src/
 ```

-And that's it!
+You are now ready to start programming with Alvin.

 ## Usage

 The Alvin interpreter can be run interactively using the `-i` flag, or just used to run a file.
 To load files, provide their relative locations as commandline arguments to `main.py`.
-Several example files have been encluded with the project in the `examples/` folder:
+Several example files have been included with the project in the `examples/` folder:

 ```
 $ python3 main.py ../examples/lisp.alv -i